neje/ns3-aodv-etx/README.md

 # ns3-aodv-etx
 This project implements ETX metrix in AODV routing protocol in NS3 simulator.
-Project is still in development phase.
-Expected to be finalized in november 2017.
+Project is work in progress.
+Updated to work with 3.28 release.

-This implementation is based on NS-3.26.
+To try how it works, you should do the following:
+1) Delete all files from folder /ns-3.28/src/aodv/model in your ns-3 instalation (save these files if you want to restore them later);
-To try how it works reader shuld delete all files from aodv folder in ns-3.26 instalation (folder "/ns-3.26/src/aodv").
-Then copy all files from aodv folder from this repository to aodv folder in your ns-3.26 instalaltion.
+2) Then copy all files from folder aodv/model from this repository to folder /ns-3.28/src/aodv/model in your ns-3 instalaltion;
-Testing example: Copy file "/scratch/ideal-8node-floor-v01-00.cc" from this repository to your ns-3.26 folder "/ns-3.26/scratch".
-Change directory to "/ns-3.26" and enter command "./waf --run ideal-8node-floor-v01-00" to run this example.
+3) Do the same with file wscript from folder aodv from this repository to folder /ns-3.28/src/aodv in your ns-3 instalaltion;
+4) Write a script that uses aodv routing protocol and you are ready to go.
+You can use script file provided for you in folder scratch.
+Put it in your scratch folder and run.